EchoMAV/docs/docs/echopilot_ai.md

 This design philosophy achieves multiple goals:

-1. For integrated vehicle solutions, it is often desired to design a custom carrier board to add additional components, minimize cables/wiring, integrate power distribution.
-In this case, our design allows you to design a carrier board (using the provided Carrier Board as a reference design) and in production products use only the EchoPilot AI board.
+1. For integrated vehicle solutions, it is often desired to design a custom carrier board to add additional components, minimize cables/wiring and integrate power distribution.
+The EchoPilot AI's design allows you to optionally design a custom carrier board (using the provided Carrier Board as a [reference design](https://github.com/EchoMAV/echopilot_ai_carrier)).
 2. A stacked solution minimizes X-Y size in exchange for moving into the Z axis, which is an acceptable compromise for most uncrewed vehicles.
-3. Moving the switching power regulators to the Carrier board reduced noise near the sensitive sensors on EchoPilot AI board.
+3. Moving the switching power regulators to the Carrier board reduces noise near the sensitive sensors on EchoPilot AI board and reduces the thermal load of the EchoPilot AI mainboard.
 4. A stacked design is more future proof, as peripherals can often be added to the Carrier Board without a re-design of the EchoPilot AI main board.

-## Quickstart Guide
+## Quick Start Guide

 ### Accessing the Jetson via the console